-The Network for Landscape Conservation partners with the National Park Service to showcase the Connected Conservation webinar series.
+The Network for Landscape Conservation partners with the National Park Service to offer the Connected Conservation webinar series.
 Monthly webinars highlight topics and tools aimed at furthering the practice of landscape conservation.
-Explore the webinars – both the archived past webinars and upcoming scheduled webinars – to hear about innovative work underway in the field across the continent.
+Explore both archived past webinars and upcoming webinars to learn about innovative work underway in the field across the continent.

 - Operation Pollination: Using National Heritage Areas to Help Pollinators

 - Wildlife Connectivity Near Great Smoky Mountains National Park

 - Light Pollution: The Evolution of Dark-Sky Conservation